trailofbits/deepstate/README.md

 ## Supported Platforms

-DeepState currently targets Linux, with macOS support in progress.
+DeepState currently targets Linux, with macOS support in progress (some fuzzers work fine, but symbolic execution is not supported yet.

 ## Dependencies